List of Tales of Arcadia characters: Hisirdoux ‘Douxie’ Casperan

 A main character of Wizards, debuting as a recurring character during the third season of Trollhunters, with a few minor appearances in 3Below, Hisirdoux Casperan is a charming English teen from Arcadia Oaks Academy whose band, "Ash Dispersal Pattern," is an entrant in the Battle of the Bands before the Eternal Night.
-However, he is really the apprentice and adoptive son of Merlin, and has existed since 12th century Arthurian Camelot.
+However, he is really the apprentice and adoptive son of Merlin, and has existed since the 12th century.